anas-didi95/anasdidi-dev/content/blog/_common-git-commands-usages/index.md

 This command captures the contents in staging area and create new commit in the repository.

-The snapshot are committed to the local repository only.
-Later, the commit can be pushed to remote repositories using another command.
+The snapshot committed to the local repository only.
+Later, the commit may be pushed to remote repositories using another command.

 Following are the list of options for the command:
 * **-m <msg>, --message=<msg>**: Set commit message